holt/backbone-structured-events/README.md

 # backbone-structured-events #

-By default, the [Backbone.js](http://backbonejs.org/) Event module catalogs the bound callbacks on an object as a flat list of keypair values.
-Using an example set of dot-notation delimited event names, it produces something like this:
+By default, the [Backbone.js](http://backbonejs.org/) Event module stores the callbacks bound to an object as a flat list of keypair values.
+Using a set of dot-notation delimited event names as an example, the event catalog looks something like this:

 ![Default Backbone Event Structure](https://raw.github.com/holt/backbone-structured-events/master/img/events-before.png)